Cricket Bars Futurity

 In addition, Oklahoma tracks offer mixed futurities and derbies available

-to Appaloosas and Paints like the Speedhorse Sprint races, the Pony of the Plains,
+to Appaloosas and Paints like the Speedhorse Sprint races,

 the Spots N Dots Handicap, and the Oklahoma Horsemen’s races to name a few.
 These